microsoft/Win2D/samples/XamlIslandSample/README.md

 The sample consists of 2 projects

 ##### XamlIslandSample.Desktop (.NET Core 3 Wpf App)
+One window with a CanvasControl and a CanvasSwapChainPanel.
+Note that the CanvasControl currently doesn't work in XAML islands (https://github.com/Microsoft/Win2D/issues/643)
 - Only x64 is supported by the sample
 - Set Property RuntimeIdentifiers to win-x64 in .csproj (with "s" at the end!)
 - Reference Windows.winmd (from SDK 18298 or higher)